Pareto Optimal Model Selection in Linear Bandits: PROBLEM SETTING

 where $\alpha \in [0, 1]$.
-Although $T$ is needed to define regret minimization problems, the hardness of the problem is encoded into a single parameter $\alpha$: (family of) problems with different time horizons but the same $\alpha$ are equally difficult in terms of the regret achieved by \linucb (the exponent of $T$).
-We can thus study problems with sufficiently large $T$ and mainly focus on the polynomial dependence on $T$.
-We are interested in designing algorithms with worst guarantees over ${\cal H}_T(\alpha)$, but \emph{without} the knowledge of $\alpha$.
+Although $T$ is necessary to define a regret minimization problem, the hardness of the problem is encoded into a single parameter $\alpha$: Problems with different time horizons but the same $\alpha$ are equally difficult in terms of the regret achieved by \linucb (the exponent of $T$).
+We explore the connection $d_\star \leq T^{\alpha}$ in the rest of this paper and focus on (polynomial) dependence on $T$ (i.e., the dependence on $d_\star$ is translated into the dependence on $T^\alpha$).
+We are interested in designing algorithms with worst case guarantees over ${\cal H}_T(\alpha)$, but \emph{without} the knowledge of $\alpha$.